muhamuhamuha/comptia/securityplus/overview.md

 *    Highly trained and funded groups of hckers(often by nation states) with covert and open-source intellegence at their disposal.

 ## Threat Intelligence and Source.
+● Timeliness
+o Property of an intelligence source that ensures it is up-to-date ● Relevancy o Property of an intelligence source that ensures it matches the use cases intended for it
+● Accuracy
+o Property of an intelligence source that ensures it produces effective results
+● Confidence Levels
+o Property of an intelligence source that ensures it produces qualified statements about reliability
+● Proprietary
+o Threat intelligence is very widely provided as a commercial service offering, where access to updates and research is subject to a subscription fee ● Closed-Source o Data that is derived from the provider's own research and analysis efforts, such as data from honeynets that they operate, plus information mined from its customers' systems, suitably anonymized
+● Open-Source
+o Data that is available to use without subscription, which may include threat feeds similar to the commercial providers and may contain reputation lists and malware signature databases
+▪ US-CERT
+▪ UK’s NCSC
+▪ AT&T Security (OTX)
+▪ MISP
+▪ VirusTotal
+▪ Spamhaus
+▪ SANS ISC Suspicious Domains
+● Open-Source Intelligence (OSINT) o Methods of obtaining information about a person or organization through public records, websites, and social media